Sigmmma/c20/src/content/h3/tags/style/readme.md

 | guardian_isolation_surge | 157 | Requires research

 # Pureforms

+Behaviors related to flood pureforms, including their ability to morph into different [characters](~character) on the fly based on the current combat situation

 | Pureform flags | Index | Description
 |-------|-------|---------
 | PUREFORMS | 158 | Requires research